ethereum/consensus-specs/specs/networking/p2p-interface.md

 `BeaconBlocksByRoot` is primarily used to recover recent blocks (ex. when receiving a block or attestation whose parent is unknown).

-Both the request and the response should not be encoded as an SSZ-container.
+The request is not encoded as an SSZ-container.
+The response is sent as many `response_chunk` with each chunk consisting of a single `BeaconBlock`.

 Clients MUST support requesting blocks since the latest finalized epoch.

 Clients MUST respond with at least one block, if they have it.

-Clients MAY respond with fewer blocks than requested, for example when the size of the response would exceed `REQ_RESP_MAX_SIZE` or `SSZ_MAX_LIST_SIZE`.
+Clients MAY respond with fewer blocks than requested, for example when the size of the uncompressed response would exceed `REQ_RESP_MAX_SIZE` or `SSZ_MAX_LIST_SIZE`.

 ## The discovery domain: discv5